Schrielle360/120-work/hw-final/readme.md

 - Fail at making them notice canvas edges 12/3/2018
 - mess up entire code, not sure how to fix. asked for help 12/3/2018
 - cry a little inside 12/3/2018
+- try to figure out how to fix this.
+Made some changes to the code 12/3/2018